 Cherry Hill recently launched the incredible cymbal sizzlers you have ever seen.
 They are built on the design of Camco’s two-arm-style sizzlers, offering a heftier frame crafted from solid brass with three adjustment points.

 Let’s talk about the Ludwig 400 Series Hardware pack.
-Although I have had issues with Ludwig hardware, this is one of their products that has made a lot of sense for me.
+Although I have had issues with Ludwig hardware, this is one of their products that has made a lot of sense to me.
 In terms of cheap hardware, you can count on it.

 The pack comes as five pieces of high-quality drum hardware that are very functional, and designed to offer the best performance for the money.